Conservatorship - Background Information

 ► Why would I file for a conservatorship?

-If you are concerned that a family member or friend cannot manage money and property but is otherwise able to take care of him/herself (healthcare, food, shelter, clothing, etc.), you may consider filing a petition for conservatorship.
+If you are concerned that a family member or friend cannot manage money and property but is otherwise able to take care of him/herself (healthcare, food, shelter, clothing, etc.), you may consider filing a petition for conservatorship after considering all other alternatives.
 For example, if you are concerned that the person cannot balance a check book or is giving large amounts of money away and not taking care of their own financial needs, but is able to bathe regularly, cook meals, and keep the house reasonably clean, a conservatorship may be appropriate.

 The court may appoint a conservator if the person: